-Northside will strive to maintain appropriate social distancing (generally 6 feet, 3 feet between edges of desks) between all individuals while in school facilities and on school grounds, unless safety or the core activity (e.g., instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.
+Northside will strive to maintain appropriate social distancing (generally 3 feet) between all individuals while in school facilities and on school grounds, unless safety or the core activity (e.g., instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.
 Mask-wearing and barriers (sneeze guards, e.g.) will also help address cases where six feet of distance cannot be maintained.
 Signage will reinforce capacity limits and provide directional cues (e.g. one-way stairwells and hallways, elevator capacity limits).